IIIF/api/source/api/content-state/0.9/index.md

 }
 ```

-This form is better suited to scenarios where compactness is important, for example a query string parameter, where it is will be combined with the encoding described in Section 2.3.
+This form is better suited to scenarios where compactness is important, for example a query string parameter, where it will be combined with the encoding described in Section 2.3.

 #### 2.2.4 Target URI